 These photos show the bottom of an 8X20" GLENNVIEW camera.
 The squirrelly lines around the tripod socket are from my fishing for the socket while trying to mount the camera--before I added the head guide ring shown.
 You can get tired of that with a heavy large format camera.
 So I added the head guide ring that is designed to make it easy to mount the camera on a tripod.
 The inside of the ring is slightly larger than the diameter of the tripod head and has a slight taper.
 Now, w/o looking it is easy to mount the camera on the tripod.
 The head slips right into the ring and is automatically centered; you may then tighten the camera down on the head with relative ease.
 I got this idea from using the Dietzgen tripod listed below.
 The large 3.5" diameter screw threads on the Dietzgen make it easy to mount the camera, but not as easy as this design that I came up with.
 I use a Bolex tripod with the 8X20" GLENNVIEW.
 This head guide ring would work even better with the Berlebach tripod and because the Berlebach tripod is definitely designed for large format, I highly recommend that you puchase a complementary ring with screws to mount to the bottom of your camera.
 I can supply either wood screws or machine screws.
 The head guide ring with screws is $125.
 I can supply a head guide ring for a Bolex tripod, a Berlebach tripod, a Gitzo tripod, virtually any tripod with a round head, and even for tripods with other than round heads.
 Cost will vary.

 The differences between the latest Gitzo tripods and previous generations of Gitzo tripods: The "G-lock legs" of the latest tripods are the most notable difference.
 The G-lock legs are a great improvement.
 Now, a quick twist of the leg rubbers locks/unlocks the leg at that joint only.
 The latest tripods have a higher load capacity rating even though the legs may be the same as on the immediately previous generation.
 The "spider" now has a secondary safety lock.
 The secondary leg lock is located on the inside ring between the primary clamp around lock and the bubble level in the 1st image.
 By pressing the button underneath the safety lock, you may unlock it as I am doing in the 2nd image.
 I do not believe the new spider is stronger than the older spider.
-I think the increased weight capacity "rating" is due strictly to the secondary lock.
+I think the increased weight capacity "rating" is due mostly to the secondary lock.
 I never had a head come out of the older spider unexpectedly.
 Initially, I began using the newer tripod with the several older heads that I had.
 Twice I had the heads come out of the spider unexpectedly.
 It was then that I machined my older heads to make them compatible with the secondary safety lock.
 I recommend that you do not use the newer tripods with heads that are not compatible with the secondary lock.
 It is not necessary to machine a groove all the way around the clamp around diameter as Gitzo has done.
 It is only necessary to machine an about 1/2" long groove of the appropriate width and depth at the approptiate location to accomodate the secondary lock.
 As you can see in photos of older heads below that I have machined, I can do that very neatly and professionally.
 The charge for that is $50.
 There will be a cost savings if you have me machine multiple heads at the same time.
+I can also add a set screw to older Gitzo tripods that will engage the groove in newer heads at a cost of $50

 EXTENSION LEGS AND SPIKED FEET.
 3/8-16TPI threads.
 1" diameter by 2" long Delrin body.
 Hardened steel spikes extend out 1.2".
 I use these on a Gitzo 5532s tripod, which is slightly short for my needs, but now the height is just right and I only have to extend 2 leg sections.
 I use similar leg tips on my custom altered Bolex field tripod listed below on this page and found that they work extremely well in the field.
 Combined with the tapered extension leg, they provide as firm a footing as possible in the spongy ground along river bottoms.
 They are easily pushed into gravel paths found in forest preserves--essentially forming a super sturdy tetrahedron shooting platform.
 They even work well on rock and cement.
 They are dangerous, so I use a cover cap on the folded legs; on the other hand, they make for good self defence if needed (Remember the film Blowup about a photographer who defended himself with his Marchioni Tiltall?).
 The spikes are firmly seated in an undersized hole + they butt up against the set screw.
 Rubber washers keep water and mud off the legs and out of the threads.
 The washers are shown after having been in the mud along a lake for half a day.
 All components, the design and construction are made in the USA.
 This GLENNVIEW product is available nowhere else.
 The cover cap is available for $60 extra, which includes an interior medium density foam block that provides protection from the spikes.
 The last picture shows a Glennview spike alongside a Gitzo aluminum spike.
 These spiked feet have been in use for a year or 2 and they have not been bent nor have they been dulled.
 Masonry spikes are very hard and tough.
 I checked my lower leg bushings recently and found that they did not even need cleaning.
 Those rubber disks keep the leg bushings clean. $120